QTS Data Centers is seeking to develop a data center campus in Dane County - to learn more, click this link.

 In the State of Wisconsin, landowners can petition for an incorporated city or village to transfer (“annex”) land from unincorporated towns.
 When land is annexed, it becomes part of the annexing city or village, is added to the property tax levy and gains access to that jurisdiction’s services.

-Before the Village Board reviews and considers an Annexation Petition, the State Department of Administration (DOA) must review and determine if annexation is “In the Public Interest” or “Against the Public Interest.”
+The State Department of Administration (DOA) must review and determine if annexation is “In the Public Interest” or “Against the Public Interest.”
 DOA has 20 days from the date a valid petition is filed to make that determination.

 QTS has shared publicly their promises to be good neighbors by incorporating noise mitigation, providing buffers protecting viewsheds, funding additional energy generation and pledging $50 million to community investments.

-In order to consider and formalize those promises and establish clear expectations for the protection of and investment in our community in the event the Village would consider Annexation, the Village of DeForest plans to first negotiate a Pre-Annexation Agreement with QTS.
+In order to consider and formalize those promises and establish clear expectations for the protection of and investment in our community in the event the Village would consider Annexation, the Village of DeForest plans to first negotiate a binding Pre-Annexation Agreement with QTS.

 As governed by state statutes and local ordinances, negotiations on such an agreement may occur with Village Trustees in closed session.
 Closed session negotiations may occur as part of the December 16, 2025, January 6, 2026 and January 20, 2026 Village Board meetings.
 QTS would not be present in those closed session discussions.